dmytronayda/js109-programming-fundamentials/what-is-a-function.md

 The local variable names, which are written between parantheses while defining a function, are called **parameters**.
 There may be 0 or more parameters.

-On contrary, the local variable names that are written in the function body or passed with a function invocation are called **arguments**
+On the other hand, the parameter values that are written in the function body or passed with a function invocation are called **arguments**

 ![distinction between parameters and arguments](./parameterVsArgument.png)